-- a company has not at least reached Level 4 of the TPI framework in Europe - a company has not reached level 3 of the TPI framework for US and Asia, or where the TPI score has fallen from level 4 - the company's strategy is materially misalianed with the goals of the Paris Agreement - the company's strategy is misaligned to Net Zero ambitions
+- the company's strategy is materially misaligned with the goals of the Paris Agreement - the company's strategy is misaligned to Net Zero ambitions

 Companies scored for the first time will be differentiated and reviewed on a case by case basis.
 Any changes to scores resulting from a methodological change will be considered in light of other information such as carbon performance.